 The face in the rock had not always been there and appears to have come into existence sometime in the mid-1800s, likely the result of dynamite.
 Nonetheless, the face became revered among the local tribes who thought it was the face of the great leader Sachem, father of Philip of King Philip’s War that would later take place.
 Some believe Philip spent the night beneath the rock the evening before he died.
 While the rock definitely looks like a face, it is unknown whether it looks like Massasoit Sachem.

 Profile Rock was also known as the “Old Man of Joshua’s Mountain,” taking a name from Joshua Tisdale, a settler that once owned a deed to the land.
 But no matter what you call it, the rock had garnered an air of the supernatural with local legends of ghosts, satanic cults, and murder surrounding the site.
 Although this is somewhat understandable considering how uncanny the profile is.

-Although the rock had been seen as somewhat sacred to many given its association with a famous chief, the rock had become covered in graffiti again and again in the modern day.
-Nonetheless, the vandalism hasn’t made the face any less apparent, just a little more spooky at night.
+Although the rock had been considered sacred to many, given its association with a famous chief, the rock became a frequent target for graffiti in the modern day.

 Update June 2019: On June 19, 2019, after a report of recent damages to the historic rock formation, park officials discovered that a large portion of the rock formation had broken off.